drorlab/pensa/docs/tut-4-comparison.rst

                np.array(vis).T, fmt='%s', delimiter=',',
                header='Residue, max.
 JSD(A,B)')

-To investigate differences in discrete conformational microstates within the torsion distributions, rather than the continuous distributions, the State Specific Information (SSI) analysis can be employed in the same manner.
+In addition to the above metrics, we can investigate differences in discrete conformational microstates within the torsion distributions by employing the State Specific Information (SSI) analysis in the same manner.

 .. code:: python